 Many argue that purchasing a life insurance policy for your child is a low-cost money move that will be beneficial in the future.
-It can be an effective plan for the future should the child grow up with health problems or have family history of health problems that would be make it difficult for them to get insured as an adult.
-Generally life insurance is based off the amount of income you earn.
+It can be an effective plan for the future should the child grow up with health problems or have a family history of health problems that would make it difficult for them to get insured as an adult.
+Generally, life insurance is based on the amount of income you earn.
 Since you can not make an accurate assumption as to the amount of money your child would make in the future, you can use your own income as a guideline.

 The Down Side

 The experts who recommend against life insurance for kids generally feel the policies are outdated and there are now better options for investing in your child’s future.
 They feel that other resources like the 529 plans can be better suited for future savings.
 Not everyone is buying their children life insurance policies today.
 If there is coverage, it’s generally only to cover the costs of burial if something should happen, typically around $5000.

 Personally, I’ve come across several clients that were “sold” life insurance policies for their kids to have insurance on them as well as a savings tool for when they get older.
 Now that the kids are older, the parents are disappointed (I’m being nice here) that the cash value hasn’t accumulated nearly as much as they were led to believe.
 If you’re being sold life insurance as investment stop and remember this:

 I have not and do not intend to take out a life insurance policy on my kids.
 We started 529 plans for both as well as custodial accounts that we’ve used to purchase stock certificates.
 As they grow older, I’ll also plan to open Roth IRA’s for them as soon as they have earned income (Dad’s ready to get them on the payroll 🙂 ) From my end, I just don’t see the need for life insurance on them.
 Amy I wrong?
 I’m sure others have their opinion on the topic, but it won’t make me change my mind.